jumpnow/jumpnowtek-site/_posts/2017-01-30-Analyzing-raspberry-pi-spi-performance.md

 Here I am accounting for the context switching from userland to kernel, any copying of memory from user to kernel buffs, activation of the driver thread that does the actual work and any processing of the data by the user.

-I eliminated the part that's fully under user control by not looking at the data returned.
+I eliminated the part that is fully under user control by never looking at the data.

 For example, the transaction buffers are prepared once before the loop starts with setup code like this